Territorial Domain

 Continuity

-The structure of the Domain persists across succession.
+The structure of the Domain endures across generations.

-Change in ownership, stewardship, or occupation does not alter:
+Change in ownership, occupation, or stewardship does not alter: